2024-02-11 12:11:03

 However, the places where humans leave excrement, leaving traces while moving, do not stop at the highest places on Earth.
 Even on the surface of the moon, which is an average of 384,400 km away from Earth, human waste and other human-made waste remain.

 The last time humans stepped on the moon was in December 1972, when NASA’s Apollo 17 landed.
-However, even after that, the governments and private companies of Russia, China, India, Israel, and Japan sent unmanned spacecraft and continued to leave trash on the moon, which had not changed at all for 4.5 billion years.
+However, even following that, the governments and private companies of Russia, China, India, Israel, and Japan sent unmanned spacecraft and continued to leave trash on the moon, which had not changed at all for 4.5 billion years.

 About 10 years ago, in July 2012, NASA counted lunar trash that was spacecraft.[착륙선]It amounts to 500,000 pounds (approximately 226.7 tons) of debris, debris, and various equipment.

 NASA’s Apollo program left behind the most waste.
-A total of 12 American astronauts flew to and from the moon in six Apollo landers, leaving behind 400,000 pounds (about 181.4 tons) of artificial materials on the moon.
+A total of 12 American astronauts flew to and from the moon in six Apollo landers, leaving behind 400,000 pounds (regarding 181.4 tons) of artificial materials on the moon.

 On the moon, plastic bags containing the excrement left behind by the 12 astronauts who landed on the moon as part of NASA’s Apollo program have remained in place for over 50 years./NASA